 Broadly speaking, “acts of God” or force majeure are natural events that could not reasonably have been foreseen and prevented by parties in a legal contract.
 Whether the COVID-19 pandemic qualifies is an interesting question courts will need to address.

 When parties enter into a contract, they generally agree on basic terms and foreseeable contingencies.
 For instance, they determine who will do what and at what price, time for performance, what is to be considered a material breach, and how to handle disputes or late payments.
-However, they might not address things nobody expects, such as war, disasters, or the Spanish inquisition.
+However, they might not address things nobody expects, such as war or disasters.
 And, of course, they probably do not address global pandemics that bring the economy to a slow crawl.

 How do the COVID-19 pandemic and widespread shelter-in-place orders affect Texas contracts?
 Under what circumstances will a party be excused from its contractual obligations due to the pandemic?
 The answers to such questions generally depend on the answers to these questions:

 - Was there an “act of God" that prevented a party from performing its contractual obligations?

 - Is there a force majeure clause in the contract and, if so, what does it say?

 - If there is not a force majeure clause, do the doctrines of impossibility, impracticability, or frustration of purpose excuse performance?

 Tricky to Define

 It would be nice if there was a Texas case directly addressing a situation like the one Texans now face with COVID-19, but there is not.
 Such extraordinary events are generally known as “acts of God" or